-The notion that an eye exam can potentially save your life may sound dramatic, but it's true.
+The notion that an eye test can potentially save your life may sound dramatic, but it's true.

-When a retiree noticed a change in her vision in one eye and went in for an eye exam, her eye doctor detected the possible early symptoms of a stroke and sent her straight to the hospital.
+When a retiree noticed a change in her vision in one eye and went in for an eye test, her optometrist detected the possible early symptoms of a stroke and sent her straight to the hospital.
 The medical team discovered that the patient's carotid artery was almost completely blocked and that she was in imminent risk of suffering from a stroke.

-Her eye exam may have saved her life!
+Her eye test may have saved her life!

-While not all medical conditions that may be uncovered during a comprehensive eye exam are that urgent, there's a lot we can learn from this life-saving story.
+While not all medical conditions that may be uncovered during a comprehensive eye test are that urgent, there's a lot we can learn from this life-saving story.

 At Richmond Hill Eye Clinic in Richmond Hill we'll assess your vision and eye health not only for signs of eye disease, but to catch other medical conditions as early as possible.